yiisoft/yii2/docs/guide/helper-array.md

 ## Converting Objects to Arrays <a name="converting-objects-to-arrays"></a>

-Often you need to convert an object or an array of objects into array.
+Often you need to convert an object or an array of objects into an array.
 The most common case is converting active record models in order to serve data arrays via REST API or use it otherwise.
 The following code could be used to do it:

 ```php